-Everyday Carry Gear is the central theme within the EDC community, what to carry, or not to carry is the question.
-There are as many different setups as there are EDC junkies and the kind of survival gear you choose is as much a personal choice as it is a logical one.
-So what then are you to do when you’re just starting out?
-What everyday carry gear is the right choice for you?
+Urban everyday carry gear is the central theme within the urban EDC community.
+What to carry, and what not to carry is the question.
+There are as many different setups as there are EDC junkies and the kind of urban EDC gear you choose is as much a personal choice as it isa logical one.

-I’ll tell you what I do in the hope that you might pick up a thing or two.
-Likewise, use the comment section to tell me what you do and think I could maybe do better.
-I do like feedback and have used it more than ones to improve on my gear setup, so don’t hesitate.
+I’ll tell you what it is I do, and why in the hope that you might pick up a thing or two.
+Likewise, use the comment section to tell me what you do and think so I can improve on what I do.

 Tier 1 – On Person Gear

 The rule for Tier 1 is that it’s only good when you know in advance that you’ll survive an incident for the short term, and that you’ll get home in case you get stranded in the city somewhere.

 To find out if your Tier 1 is good or not you go through all the scenarios’ applicable to your situation that you can think of and see if you have them covered.
 Whenever you’re not sure, you need to revisit your setup and tweak it a little.

 What goes into Tier 1 as your urban survival gear?